Interviewed by Serenity Dieufaite

 Abigail Cloud:

 So, we have an extensive to-do list between us.
 And it is organized essentially by how far ahead of Winter Wheat it is.
 So it’s kind of monthly and then it becomes every few weeks and so on.
-So … and we kind of divide up where we are and like the, the duties for Haley Souders or whoever is in that position are dependent on what that person wants to learn and what they might be good at.
+And we kind of divide up where we are and the duties for Haley Souders or whoever is in that position are dependent on what that person wants to learn and what they might be good at.
 But also it’s a lot of that outside communication.
 And then for me it’s dealing with the university offices.
-So, you know working with event planning, emailing parking services, things like that.
+So, you know, working with event planning, emailing parking services, things like that.
 So, the nice thing is that Winter Wheat has been around long enough that we know what we need to do.
 Like there aren’t usually big surprises.
 It’s always possible.
 But not common.
-So, we usually are planning far enough in advance that you know we know who the guests are.
+So, we usually are planning far enough in advance that we know who the guests are.
 We’re calling for proposals and so on.
 But even that doesn’t happen as far in advance as a lot of conferences because we know what we need.
 And enough people are repeat Winter Wheat attendees that they also know, they know what to do.
 So a lot of web mastering and updating and a lot of kind of back end stuff preparing the various spreadsheets that we need.
-But, but yeah.
-What has it been looking like for you?
+But, but yeah. (to Haley) What has it been looking like for you?

 Haley Souders:

 Yeah, I mean I think for me it’s at least a little bit less stressful just because you have done this a decent amount of times.
-And like you were saying with the responsibilities it’s like laid out on a sheet, on a Google doc.
+And like you were saying with the responsibilities it’s laid out on a sheet, on a Google doc.
 It’s like you know everything that needs to get done.
-There’s nothing that’s like going to fall through the cracks.
-So there isn’t anything that I’m like having to stress out about it not getting done.
+There’s nothing that’s going to fall through the cracks.
+So there isn’t anything that I’m having to stress out about it not getting done.

 Abigail Cloud: